 There is a synthetic mast cell stabilizer that works well, but long-term use has been associated with certain types of cancer.
 It seems to handcuff the mast cells, rather than just normalize mast cell function.

 The most success I have had with treating allergies naturally in my allergic and asthmatic patients is:

 2. Load up with a natural systemic mast cell stabilizer at the beginning of the allergy season (I begin when the first daffodil blooms) and then lower the dose to the lowest maintenance to prevent symptoms.
 See my DMAR® NATURAL ALLERGY Treatment

 3. Then, I recommend prophylactic use of intranasal cromolyn sodium whenever you’re going to be overexposed to allergens, like visiting a house full of cats or weeding the garden.
 One squirt in each nostril 15 minutes before exposure.

 4. Clear the environment of known allergens if possible.
 Serum IgE testing can be done for inhalants and foods to determine true allergies (the kind that can cause anaphylactic reactions).

-With good immune support from Genesis Gold® and prophylactic use of natural mast cell stabilizers, most are able to get off chronic allergy and asthma meds
+Therefore, with good immune support from Genesis Gold® and prophylactic use of natural mast cell stabilizers, most are able to get off chronic allergy and asthma meds.

 DMAR® NATURAL ALLERGY Treatment